jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 continue to grow until it becomes a bigger problem than having a constructor with twenty arguments.

-In fact, most of the methods are just about setting arguments:
+In fact, most of the methods are just about setting attributes:

 ```rust
 fn health(self, value: i32) -> Self {